GRCDEV/ArduSim/help/development.md

 * Simulator.
 The application runs on a PC and uses a SITL instance for each virtual multicopter that it simulates.
     * Simulator-GUI.
 Default parameters are read from .properties files, but most of them can be controled in the GUI.
 Useful for doing test when developing a protocol because it gives visual feedback.
     * Simulator-CLI.
 Default parameters are read from .properties files.
-Usefull when automating tests (for instance for AI or main.java.com.api.protocols which take a while).
+Usefull when automating tests (for instance for AI or protocols that take a while).
 To vary the tests slightly you should create a script which (in a loop) alters the .properties files and runs ArduSim
 * UAV agent (multicopter).
 The application runs on a Raspberry Pi 3 B+ attached to a multicopter.
 The experiment is controlled from a PC Companion.
 * PC Companion.
 The application runs on a Laptop and allows to control an experiment followed by any number of real multicopters.

 The code needed to run the PC Companion is completed and needs no further modification.
-When the protocol developer follows the included [recomendations](#markdown-header-56-implementation-recomendations), the same code used for simulation is also valid for a real multicopter, which makes the deployment on real devices somewhat trivial.
+When the protocol developer follows the included [recomendations](#56-implementation-recomendations), the same code used for simulation is also valid for a real multicopter, which makes the deployment on real devices somewhat trivial.
 In order to make it possible, the multicopters are assigned a unique identifier (ID) based on their MAC address, or a number starting in zero if ArduSim behaves as a simulator.

 ### 1.1 Simulator